mjfroman/laptop/README.md

 # Laptop

 Laptop is a playbook to set up an OS X laptop (for web development).
+Originally macOS-only, it now supports Ubuntu as well.

-It installs and configures most of the software I use on my Macs for software development.
+It installs and configures most of the software I use on my Macs and Ubuntu boxes for software development.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.